coltongrainger/fscss-volunteers/calendar.md

 ---
 title: Calendar
 author: Colton Grainger
-order: 4
+order: 2
 ---

 In addition to regular volunteering on the [shelter schedule](https://www.volgistics.com/ex/portal.dll/?from=189830), we organize activities and special events.

 Want to host an activity?
-Or to give a talk?
+Or bring a group?
 [Let us know](mailto:coltong@fscss.org).

 # Spring 2018